laurentlb/shader-minifier/README.md

     --smoothstep          Use IQ's smoothstep trick
     --no-remove-unused    Do not remove unused code
     --move-declarations   Move declarations to group them
-    --help                display this list of options.
+    --preprocess          Evaluate some of the file preprocessor directives --help                display this list of options.
 ```